Asymptotic Breakdown Point Analysis for a General Class of Minimum Divergence Estimators: Theoretical breakdown point under general model setups

-Let, the distributions $G_{\epsilon, m}, G$ and $K_m$ mentioned in the contamination model~\eqref{eqn:contam-model} have densities $g_{\epsilon,m}, g$ and $k_m$ respectively.
-To investigate the asymptotic breakdown point of $T_s(G)$, we shall look into how $T_s(G_{\epsilon, m})$ changes as a function of $\epsilon$ as $m$ tends to infinity.
+Let, the distributions $G_{\epsilon, m}, G$ and $K_m$, mentioned in Section~\ref{sec:bp-definition}, have densities $g_{\epsilon,m}, g$ and $k_m$ respectively.
+Let us also consider a model family of densities $f_\theta$ parametrized by $\theta \in \Theta$.
+To investigate the asymptotic breakdown point of MSD functional $T_s(G)$, we shall look into how $T_s(G_{\epsilon, m})$ changes as a function of $\epsilon$ as $m$ tends to infinity.
 The main theorem of our paper follows an approach similar to that of~\cite{park2004minimum}.
 In the following, we present the key assumptions underlying our results.
 These are similar in spirit but cover more general model setups, compared to the assumptions considered by~\cite{ghosh2013robust} to obtain the asymptotic breakdown point of the MDPDE for the location parameter.